 Matthew K. Nock, Ph.D., Director

 Professor Nock received his Ph.D. in psychology from Yale University (2003) and completed his clinical internship at Bellevue Hospital and the New York University Child Study Center (2003).
 Nock’s research is aimed at advancing the understanding of why people behave in ways that are harmful to themselves, with an emphasis on suicide and other forms of self-harm.
-His research is multi-disciplinary in nature and uses a range of methodological approaches (e.g., epidemiologic surveys, laboratory-based experiments, clinic-based studies, and ecological momentary assessment) to better understand how these behaviors develop, how to predict them, and how to prevent their occurrence.
-This work is funded by grants from the National Institutes of Health and several private foundations, and has been published in over 250 scientific papers and book chapters.
-Nock’s work has been recognized through the receipt of four early career awards from the American Psychological Association, the Association for Behavioral and Cognitive Therapies, and the American Association of Suicidology; in 2011, he was named a MacArthur Fellow.
+His research is multi-disciplinary in nature and uses a range of methodological approaches (e.g., epidemiologic surveys, laboratory-based experiments, clinic-based studies, and real-time digital data) to better understand how these behaviors develop, how to predict them, and how to prevent their occurrence.
+This work is funded by grants from the National Institutes of Health and several private foundations, and has been published in over 300 scientific papers and book chapters.
+Nock’s work has been recognized through the receipt of multiple early career awards as well as recognition as a MacArthur Fellow (aka, "Genius Award" recipient).
 In addition to conducting research, Nock has been a consultant/scientific advisor to the National Institutes of Health, the World Health Organization’s World Mental Health Survey Initiative, the American Psychological Association, and the American Psychiatric Association DSM-5 Childhood and Adolescent Disorder Work Group.
 At Harvard, Professor Nock teaches courses on statistics, research methods, self-destructive behaviors, developmental psychopathology, and cultural diversity—for which he has received several teaching awards, including the Roslyn Abramson Teaching Award, Petra Shattuck Prize, and the Lawrence H. Cohen Outstanding Mentor Award.
-In 2017, he was named the Edgar Pierce Professor of Psychology at Harvard.

 Self-Destructive Behaviors (Psych 1853)